Islamism and Islamist Terrorism

 Selbstverwalter and Reichsbürger

-On March 19, 2020, Germany’s Interior Minister Horst Seehofer announced a ban on a 120-member faction of the Reichsbürger movement known as the United German Peoples and Tribes (Geeinte deutsche Völker und Stämme) and its subgroup Osnabrücker Landmark.
-The ban marks the first official federal ban of any groups that comprise the movement.
+On March 19, 2020, Seehofer announced a ban on a 120-member faction of the Reichsbürger movement known as the United German Peoples and Tribes (Geeinte deutsche Völker und Stämme) and its subgroup Osnabrücker Landmark.
+The ban marked the first official federal ban of any groups that comprise the movement.
 That same day, more than 400 German law enforcement officers carried out raids at the homes of 21 of the group’s leaders in 10 states, discovering weapons, propaganda material, and small amounts of narcotics.
 Seehofer noted that the Reichsbürger movement had engaged in verbal abuse and “massive threats” against government officials and their families.
 In late November 2020, military authorities began an investigation of eight civilian employees of the German armed forces suspected of belonging to the Reichsbürger movement.
 (Sources: Deutsche Welle, New York Times, Reuters)

 Far-Left Extremism